-- Commercial composting (in theory) will be done under ideal condition, allowing finished compost to be achieved faster.
+- Commercial composting (in theory) will be done under ideal conditions, allowing finished compost to be achieved faster.

-- Home composting does not have the financial pressure to achieve compost as quickly as possibly.
+- Home composting does not have the financial pressure to achieve compost as quickly as possible.

 If you’re composting at home, you have the luxury of waiting.
-After all, you don’t have a business which needs to optimise use of time, space and resources.
+After all, you don’t have a business that needs to optimize the use of time, space and resources.

 So how long?